Armory Square Prize for South Asian Literature in Translation

 Daisy Rockwell is an artist and a translator of Hindi and Urdu literature living in New England.
 She was the winner of the 2022 International Booker Prize, with author Geetanjali Shree, for her 2021 translation of the Hindi novel Tomb of Sand.

-Pia Sawhney is Partner and Cofounder at Armory Square Ventures, where she actively counsels the ASV team and portfolio companies on developing new businesses.
-In her previous career as a journalist, Pia's films and media projects were featured and/or published in the New York Times, Variety, the Washington Post and The Huffington Post, and distributed to university libraries nationwide.
+Pia Sawhney is Cofounder and Partner Emeritus at Armory Square Ventures and retired from the firm in February 2025.
+In that role, she counseled the ASV team and portfolio companies on developing new businesses.
+In her previous career as a journalist, prior to her tenure in venture capital, Pia's films and media projects were featured and/or published in the New York Times, Variety, the Washington Post and The Huffington Post, and distributed to university libraries nationwide.
 Her films received grants from the New York State Council on the Arts and other entities; and awards, such as the Amnesty International DOEN Award for Human Rights.
 They also screened at film festivals at home and abroad.
-Prior to venture capital and media work, Pia was an investment banker and biologist.
+Prior to that, Pia was an investment banker and biologist.

 Arunava Sinha has translated Bengali fiction, non-fiction, and poetry into English.
 Over 70 of his translations have been published to date.
 He teaches creative writing at Ashoka University in India.